 - course retakes/resits which temporarily restrict working,

-If you are a lone parent, you may be eligible to apply for full housing benefit, Income Support or Jobseekers' Allowance during July and August.
-These should stop in September, so you will need to reapply for your housing benefit for term time.
+If you are a lone parent, you may be eligible to apply for Universal Credit (depending on where you live) or full housing benefit, Income Support or Jobseekers' Allowance during July and August.
+These should stop in September, so you will need to reapply for your housing benefit/Universal Credit for term time.

 Course costs support grant